Course Title: Fashion, Textiles, Place and Story

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course focuses on stories of place and experiences of belonging.
-You will learn about Indigenous Australian perspectives and practices including ‘caring for country’ as you begin to consider our shared futures within the fashion and textiles industry.
+You will learn about Indigenous and local perspectives and practices as you begin to consider our shared futures within the fashion and textiles industry.

-Place and community are explored from different perspectives including being On Country, local and global, personal and disciplinary.
-Activities such as observing, sharing, listening and reflecting are framed as ways of learning and knowing that seek common ground.
+Place and community are explored from different perspectives including local and global, personal and disciplinary.
+Activities such as observing, sharing, listening and reflecting are framed as ways of learning, doing and knowing that seek common ground.
 Through the course you will work towards establishing strong relationships and making connections that will enable you to identify shared human responsibilities toward place and community, as well as developing skills to reflect on and share your own perspectives in relation to the field of fashion and textiles.

 Objectives/Learning Outcomes/Capability Development